 In the city, people often live in apartment buildings and school grounds are often covered in cement.
 The Urban Ecology Center offers unique urban sanctuaries and “outdoor laboratories” for neighborhood school children.
 The Center’s staff and volunteers serve as adult mentors to guide students, year after year, as they progress through school.

-Based on this model, the Neighborhood Environmental Education Project (NEEP) partners with schools within a two-mile radius of Riverside and Washington Parks.
+Based on this model, the Neighborhood Environmental Education Project (NEEP) partners with schools within a two-mile radius of our branches at Riverside, Washington, and Three Bridges Parks.
 Rather than arranging for single field trips, each participating school signs up for an entire year.
-This provides them with multiple visits to the park, spread throughout the school year, and ongoing participation in the program each year.
+This provides them with multiple visits to each park, spread throughout the school year, and ongoing participation in the program each year.

 If your school is outside the two-mile limit, click here for other opportunities available at the Center.